Slamy/Wiki_MiSTer/Configuration-Files.md

 `bootcore=[corename]` Loads [corename]_*.rbf at startup (first file found on SD card) `bootcore=[corename_yyyymmdd.rbf]` Loads [corename_yyyymmdd].rbf at startup (exact file name)

+You can still select `Reboot` in the system menu to get back to the main menu core.

 ### bootcore_timeout
-Number of seconds to wait before auto core boot `bootcore=lastcore=10`  Value can be 10 to 30 seconds
+Number of seconds to wait before auto core boot.
+You can comment out this line by putting `;` at the beginning to boot directly into the core with no timeout.
+`bootcore=10`  Value can be 10 to 30 seconds

 ### direct_video